-We accept that there are many parts of directive 2005/36/EC that must be transposed into UK law and are happy to respond to the discretionary elements.
+We accept that there are many parts of directive 2005/36/EC that must be transposed into UK law but we welcome the opportunity to respond to the discretionary elements.
 The majority of the proposed regulations are rules and best practice that we currently follow so in the main the regulations are formalising our current practices.